 The 1955 order of RDCs had a Phase 1C body, but equipped with the same cast trucks that became standard on Phase 2 RDCs.
 All were delivered with Minuteman heralds on unpainted stainless steel ends; some had their number applied in reflective material above the herald on the fireman's side.
 All were delivered with 2-chime air horns offset somewhat towards the engineer's side.

-The B&M's Phase 2 RDCs had the same 2-chime horn.
+The B&M's Phase 2 RDCs had the same 2-chime horn, but installed on the car centerline a short distance behind the headlight.
 None had the optional corrugations on the lower portions of the end and vestibule doors, but other details varied:

 Early RDCs (?pre-1955?) were delivered with a single-trumpet Wabco A-2 horn on each cab roof.
 Later orders arrived (per Scott) with a 2-chime Nathan P-series horn.
 By 1956, these had been installed on the older cars.
 A conical wind/snow screen was mounted over each bell.